freebsd-ita/gufi-blog/content/nginx-devel-1.9.12.md

  events {

 ```
-We should be good, then (yeah, why modules are installed under /usr/local/etc/nginx/modules?).
+We should be good, then (yeah, why are modules installed under */usr/local/etc/nginx/modules*?).

 ```
 dave@srv1:~> sudo service nginx configtest